+My first SP assignment was on the flight line, or the apron area (Baker Area, with supplies and a guard post).
+It was really cool to have my twin brother with me and working together.
 The 3rd Security Police Squadron at Biên Hòa Air Base was great.
-Your first impressions are everything, you know, and at first, the SP guys just took to us two rookie twins under their wings.
+Your first impressions are everything, you know, and at first the SP guys just took to us two rookies, because we were twins, and they took us under their wings.